hasitotabla/exy-core/README.md

 **exy-core is a resource created for making development easier on FiveM.**

-Using this script, you'll be able to write code that's actually and secure.
+Using this script, you'll be able to write code that's actually maintainable and secure.

 ## 📚 Setup